 • HSA is not a parking brake.
-Always apply the parking brake fully when leaving your vehicle.
-Also, be certain to leave the transmission in PARK.
-Failure to follow these warnings may cause the vehicle to roll down the incline and could collide with another vehicle, object or person, and cause serious or fatal injury.
-Always remember to use the parking brake while parking on a hill and that the driver is responsible for braking the vehicle.
+If you stop the vehicle on a hill without putting the transmission in PARK and using the parking brake, it will roll down the hill and could cause a collision with another vehicle or object.
+Always remember to use the parking brake while parking on a hill, and that the driver is responsible for braking the vehicle.